Steve McManus

-Steve McManus is a Republican who represented the 10th district in the Tennessee House of Representatives, encompassing Cordova and part of Shelby County, from 2006 to 2016.
+Stephen McManus (born October 16, 1951) is an American politician who was a Republican member of the Tennessee House of Representatives.
+He represented the 96th district, encompassing Cordova and part of Shelby County, from 2007 to 2017.

-Biography
+Early life and education

-Steve McManus was born on October 16, 1951.
-He received a Bachelor of Arts from the College of the Holy Cross in Worcester, Massachusetts.
+Stephen McManus was born on October 16, 1951.
+He received a BA from the College of the Holy Cross in Worcester, Massachusetts.

+Career

-He works as an investment adviser, and as a regional business commentator on Fox News.
+McManus has worked as an investment adviser and a regional business commentator on Fox News.
 He is a past president of the Cordova Leadership Council.
 He is also a member of the Commerce, Insurance and Economic Development Task Force of the American Legislative Exchange Council (ALEC).

+Tennessee House of Representatives (2007–2017)

+Elections

+McManus was first elected to the Tennessee House of Representatives in 2006, succeeding Paul Stanley who successfully sought election to the Tennessee Senate.
+McManus won four re-election campaigns before being defeated in his 2016 bid for a sixth term by Democratic nominee Dwayne Thompson in what was considered an upset.

+Tenure

+McManus chaired the House Insurance and Banking Committee and was a member of the Calendar and Rules, and Finance, Ways & Means committees.
+Alongside Senator Becky Duncan Massey and Representative Kevin Brooks, McManus co-sponsored the Tennessee ABLE Act, authorizing the creation of tax-advantaged investment plans for families of people with disabilities.
+The bill was signed into law by Bill Haslam on May 18, 2015.

+Personal life

 He is married with two children.
 He is a Roman Catholic.